Average and minimum salary in Andorra: let’s check the economic outlook and the wages in this small European nation

 Average Salary in Andorra

 The average salary in Andorra is considerably higher than the minimum, at around € 2000 euros per month.
 However, those are gross figures, and taxes will eat a considerable part of it.
-According to this Andorran investment website(in Spanish), the average net salary in the country is of around 1600 euros.
+The average net salary in Andorra is of around 1600 euros as of 2021.

 Andorra has a very small population, and many of its workforce is comprised of foreigners.
 Many of them work in the thriving Andorran tourism sectors.
 Portuguese and Spanish nationals are in the top of the list of foreign workers in Andorra.